yohm/oacis_sample_optimize_with_de/README.md

 # Samples of parameter optimization

-This is a sample of optimizing parameters using OACIS watcher.
+This is a sample of parameter optimizations using OACIS watcher.
 This program iteratively search for parameters which minimizes the results of the simulations.
 For the optimization, we adopted a [differential evolutiion algorithm](https://en.wikipedia.org/wiki/Differential_evolution).